 Once you’ve successfully drained the pool, remove debris from the bottom of the pool.
 You can get a jump start on stain removal using an algae brush to remove surface contaminants.
 Keep surfaces wet by running small amounts of fresh water into the pool.
 But you don’t want water puddled at the bottom.

 Step 3: Prepare the Acid Solution

 Follow the manufacturer’s instructions when mixing your acid solution.
 Always use clean water as your solution base and slowly add muriatic acid.
 Attempting to add water to the acid could result in chemical boiling, a potential hazardous reaction.

-If you feel confident about your chemistry skills, you can go ahead and create your solution.
-Use a resin container to hold your mixture.
-Other materials may instantly weaken after coming into contact with muriatic acid.
+It is also important to use a resin container to hold your mixture.
+Other materials may weaken after coming into contact with muriatic acid.
 A leaky container is dangerous, even if you’re wearing protective gear.

 Step 4: Scrub and Rinse Surfaces

 Keeping your pool’s surfaces wet, go ahead and begin applying the acid solution.
 Use your acid brush to scrub away stains after waiting about one minute after applying the acid mixture.
 Keep clean water running on these stains while you scrub.
 It will most likely take some time, but you should take this opportunity to scrub all of the surfaces of your pool with the acid solution.
 A thorough job will get the best results and prolong the beauty of your pool.